- Live Rates

 By dividing the cost of the refi by the amount of money saved each month, you can determine how many months it would take to reach your break-even point.

-Could you benefit from refinancing your Portland home in 2020?
+Could you benefit from refinancing your Portland home in 2021?
 We can help you decide by evaluating your current loan situation and your financing goals.
 Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
 We currently lend in all of Washington, Oregon, Idaho and Colorado and provide qualified borrowers with a variety of mortgage programs to suit their needs.
-We’d be happy to help you too.
+We have been helping borrowers since 1992, and we’d be happy to help you too.
 Please contact us if you have mortgage-related questions.